Machine Space I: Weak exponentials and quantification over compact spaces: Machine space

 Recall that $\langle G \mid R \rangle$ is a quotient of the free frame on $G$, which in turn is the frame of opens of $\Sigma^G$.
-The opens of $\Sigma^G$ are precisely the machines mentioned in \cref{def:machine}.

 The frame quotient $\Sigma^G \twoheadrightarrow \langle G \mid R \rangle$ exhibits $X$ as a sublocale of $\Sigma^G$.
-The points of $\Sigma^G$ correspond subsets of $G$ and we can then interpret this inclusion as sending points of $X$ to the set of generating opens in which they lie.
+The points of $\Sigma^G$ correspond to subsets of $G$ and we can then interpret this inclusion as sending points of $X$ to the set of generating opens in which they lie.
 The points in the image of this inclusion correspond to the frame homomorphisms $\O(\Sigma^G) \to \O 1$ which respect the relations.
-General points of $\Sigma^G$ may then be interpreted as `generalised points' of $X$ and can be given as input to machines on $X$.
-This perspective will be useful when we study compactness in \cref{sec:compactness}.
+The additional points in $\Sigma^G$ may be thought of as `imaginary points' in the same sense that the exponential spaces used in (the different approach of) \cite[Chapter 10]{escardo2004synthetic} are described as imaginary exponentials.
+Just as complex numbers may be used to more easily prove results about real numbers, so will these imaginary points be useful for our study of compactness in \autoref{sec:compactness}.